B3ffers/b3ffers.github.io/_posts/test_post.md

+---
+layout: post
-#  This is a Test Page to see how it is working.
+title: This is a Test Page!

-## this is a sub title to check headers
+---

 1.this is a normal list item
 2.another item in the sme list